Nanda Nanditha (2008 film): Reception and legacy

 R. G. Vijayasarathy of Rediff.com gave the film a rating of two out of five stars and wrote that "Other than Mathew Rajan's photography, there is nothing much to write about".

-After the film's success, Swetha appended Nanditha to her stage name and was called jinke mari named after one of the film's songs.
+After the film's success, Swetha appended Nanditha to her stage name and was fondly called jinke mari in Karnataka, after one of the film's songs.